Whole-Body MPC and Online Gait Sequence Generation for Wheeled-Legged Robots: INTRODUCTION

-Hybrid locomotion for robots, such as depicted in Fig.~\ref{fig:anymal_on_wheels}, faces two specific problems, one requires \emph{discrete}, and the other \emph{continuous} decision making.
-The former relates to the task of finding the appropriate gait sequencing, i.e., sequences of lift-off and touch-down timings, which becomes difficult to handcraft.
-Besides, the work in~\cite{bjelonic2020rolling} reveals that the proper choice of gait sequences is crucial to reducing the \ac{COT}.
-The latter describes the task of finding the continuous motion of the robot, i.e., the trajectories of the torso and the feet (or wheels).
-Our whole-body \ac{MPC} requires minimal assumptions about the robot's dynamics and kinematics, allowing us to propose an online gait sequence generation for wheeled quadrupedal robots.
+Hybrid locomotion for robots, such as depicted in Fig.~\ref{fig:anymal_on_wheels}, faces two specific problems, one requires \emph{continuous}, and the other \emph{discrete} decision-making.
+The latter relates to the task of finding the appropriate gait sequencing, i.e., sequences of lift-off and touch-down timings, which becomes difficult to handcraft.
+Besides, the work in~\cite{bjelonic2020rolling} reveals that the proper choice of gait sequences for wheeled-legged robots is crucial to reducing the \ac{COT}.
+The former problem describes the task of finding the continuous motion of the robot, i.e., the trajectories of the torso and wheels.
+Our \emph{whole-body}\footnote{In this paper, the \ac{MPC}'s whole-body model includes the whole-body kinematics and single rigid body dynamics, simultaneously optimizing the robot's contact forces, generalized coordinates and velocities, including the 6D torso motion and joint kinematics.} \ac{MPC} requires minimal assumptions about the robot's dynamics and kinematics, allowing wheeled-legged robots to accurately capture the rolling constraint without adding unnecessary assumptions.